archlinux/archinstall/README.md

     --profiles-path=https://example.com/profiles
       Changes the default path the script looks for deployment profiles.
       The default path is 'https://raw.githubusercontent.com/Torxed/archinstall/master/deployments'

+    --rerun="Name of step in profile"
+      Enables you to skip the format, encryption and base install steps.
+      And head straight for a step in the profile specified.
+      (Useful for debugging a step in your profile)

+    --localtime="Europe/Stockholm" (Default if --country=SE, otherwise GMT+0)
+      Specify a localtime you're used to.

 Deployment profile structs support all the above parameters and more, for instance, custom arguments with string formatting.
 See [deployments/workstation.json](https://github.com/Torxed/archinstall/blob/net-deploy/deployments/workstation.json) for examples.